-Some of the most incredible roads anywhere make up the Peter Norbeck National Scenic Byway in the Black Hills of western South Dakota.
+Some of the most incredible roads in the world make up the Peter Norbeck National Scenic Byway in the Black Hills of western South Dakota.
 Mix in America’s most patriotic monument along the way and you have a never-to-be-forgotten road trip.

-Peter Norbeck was a visionary Senator and Governor for South Dakota.
+Peter Norbeck was a visionary South Dakota senator and governor.
 He personally chose the layout of the Iron Mountain Road in the 1930s and persisted in building it, even after being told it couldn’t be done.
 A masterpiece of artistic engineering, this 70-mile byway includes spiraling bridges, hairpin curves, granite tunnels and awe-inspiring views.
 No wonder it was named one of the 10 Most Outstanding Byways in America.

 Roughly a figure-eight route, the byway travels through portions of Custer State Park, the Norbeck Wildlife Preserve, near Mount Rushmore National Memorial and the Black Elk National Wilderness Area.
 Highways 16A, 244, 89 and 87 combine to create the route.